Don Lubin was born in 1943.

 previously with co-teacher Ray Abair of Middleboro MA.

-mainly the New England Botanical Club collection at the Asa Gray Herbarium at Harvard.
+mainly to the New England Botanical Club collection at the Asa Gray Herbarium at Harvard University.
 Beginning in August 1999 Don & Ray conducted a census of pteridophytes at the Wachusett Mountain Reservation and found 7 previously unreported taxa, including one county record.

 Don has also participated in biodiversity surveys of the Blue Hills, Middlesex Fells,

 Don has reported findings to the Natural Heritage programs of Massachusetts and New Hampshire, the White Memorial Conservation Center in Connecticut, the Mount Grace Land Trust,

 Sudbury Valley Trustees, Nature Conservancy, Trustees of Reservations, and the Bermuda Natural History Museum.